danielgtaylor/restish/docs/guide.md

 $ restish completion zsh --help
 $ restish completion powershell --help
 ```

+If using Homebrew, you may need one additional step to [include the Homebrew completions path](https://docs.brew.sh/Shell-Completion) for your shell.

 Once set up, you can use the `tab` key to discover API commands.
 For example: